 Crawlee is an open-source web scraping and browser automation library.
 It has more than 14000 GitHub stars, 22500+ weekly NPM downloads, and suitable scraping modern web applications that heavily rely on JavaScript.

-If you’re using Crawlee, there’s several key features that you should know of.
+If you’re using Crawlee, there are several key features that you should know of.
 Some of the most important features are:

 Getting started with Crawlee is pretty straightforward.
 Here is what you need to do: